UW-GDA/ocean_color/README.md

 Biological Argo: https://biogeochemical-argo.org/data-access.php

 ## Tools/packages you’ll use (with links):
-Raster time series
+Rasterio, Xarray, Scipy, Pandas, Numpy

 ## Planned methodology/approach:
-Zoom in the coast of Washington state where we can optimize the code.
+Our approach is to find any visible changes (raster images - Rasterio, Xarray) over the years for alage growth, temperature and nutrients and use regression analysis (Numpy, Scipy, Pandas) to find out the most important factor, maybe try to predict the changes for this year.
+Initially we will zoom in the coast of Washington state, run our code and then expand to the whole world.

 ## Expected outcomes:
-Generate the time series for temperature and nutrients that corresponding to the growth of algae (chlorophyll variable).
+Generate the time series for temperature and nutrients that correspond to the growth of algae (chlorophyll variable).
+Find the most important factor affecting algae growth using regression analysis.

 ## Any other relevant information, images/tables, references, etc.